Examples of digital marketing tools and techniques to give you an edge in the year ahead

 Well, we’ve nearly made it!
 For years I’ve been looking to the future, predicting how innovations in digital media, platforms and technology will shape marketing in 2020.
 The cutting edge examples certainly show the exciting opportunities available - there is almost too much choice…

-In this article, I’ll explore five key trends based on examples and research on the adoption of the latest marketing techniques and technology marketers can use.
+In this article, I’ll explore six key marketing trends based on examples and research on the adoption of the latest marketing techniques and technology marketers can use.
+For recommendations on tapping into the innovations in different digital marketing channels, including email, social media and search engine marketing, see all the other posts from the Smart Insights team covering Digital marketing trends for 2020.

 Trend 1.
 Lifecycle marketing